-How am I evaluated in the field?
+How am I evaluated in practicum?

 How am I evaluated in my classes?